Board of Directors (alphabetical by first name)

 Elizabeth Williamson (Vice President) is a long-time board member of NWGCA (Northwest Gifted Child Association).
 Elizabeth was identified as a gifted student in 2nd grade in the Phoenix Unified School District and both there, and in southern California, was able to participate in pull-out hi-cap programs during her elementary school years.Elizabeth lives in Bothell and is married to her best friend.
 Together, she and her husband strive to learn all they can about the needs of gifted children and advocate for these special children.
 They have two beautiful, unique, young adult children.
 Her children’s educational experience has included: self-contained gifted classrooms in the public school system; Honors, “High Cap”, and IB classes; a short stint in private school; home schooling; and radical acceleration through the Robinson Center at the University of Washington.
 Elizabeth has served on the Edmonds School District's Gifted Advisory Board and the Northshore School District HiCap Parents Council, and has also served extensively in PTA leadership roles.
 She recently became a SENG (Supporting the Emotional Needs of the Gifted) Model Parent Group Facilitator.
 Elizabeth has done extensive study on the topic of gifted and raising gifted children, as well as on personality temperaments, communication and relationships.
 She has traveled the country to attend NAGC, SENG, CAG, WAETAG, and NWGCA conferences and conventions and has also attended numerous other seminars and classes to learn as much as possible to help her children.
 She is passionate about supporting the emotional intensities and needs of these unique and special children.
 She believes that this support is as fundamental as the need for an appropriate educational experience - that, in fact, an appropriate educational experience cannot be fully had without that emotional support.
 Click here to contact Elizabeth.

 Jennifer Allen, Ed.D.
-(Board Member) lives in the Seattle area and is the Assistant Head and Founding Director of Bridges Academy in Seattle, a school for twice-exceptional learners.
-Jennifer has dedicated her career to meeting children’s individual needs and supporting families.
-Jennifer is an experienced teacher, school administrator, and special services director.
+(Board Member) lives in the Tri-Cities.
+She is the Founder and Executive Director of 2edvocate, LLC, an educational consulting firm that partners with schools, families, and professionals to best meet students’ needs so they can thrive in their educational journey and beyond.
+Jennifer has dedicated over 20 years to supporting the unique needs of students.
+As a teacher, assistant principal, parent, special education director, and head of a school for twice-exceptional students, Jennifer brings a wealth of experience and appreciates what it’s like to sit on both sides of the IEP table.
 Jennifer’s interest in neurodiversity began in a high school psychology class.
 She graduated summa cum laude with a B.S. in psychology from Washington State University, earned her master’s degree in teaching from Whitworth University, completed her principal certification program from Seattle Pacific University, added her gifted education specialty endorsement from Whitworth, and earned her Ed.D. in leadership and professional practice from Trevecca Nazarene University.
 Jennifer’s dissertation explored educational equity, financial adequacy, and how legislation impacted students with specialized needs.
-Jennifer is the parent of two gifted children.
+Jennifer is the parent of two gifted teens.
 A fun fact is that she and her family lived in South Africa for five years.
-In an effort to meet her children’s unique schooling needs, Jennifer has experience with Montessori school, private school, homeschool, and public school.
+In an effort to meet her children’s unique schooling needs, Jennifer has experience with Montessori schools, independent schools, homeschool, and public schools.
 Supports that were helpful included cognitive and academic testing, grade skipping, Mensa, talent search, after-school enrichment, self-contained gifted classes, camps for gifted children, Davidson Young Scholars, a 504 plan, honors and AP high school classes, and working with a variety of specialists.
-As a board member with NWGCA, Jennifer enjoys raising awareness of this special needs population and connecting parents to resources.
+As a board member with NWGCA, Jennifer enjoys raising awareness of gifted children as a special needs population and connecting parents to resources.

 Karen Thornton (President) has been part of the Northwest Gifted Child Association community as a board member focused on communications and programming, and now shares her collaborative leadership and creative energy as President.
 Karen is a SENG-trained facilitator of discussion groups for parents of gifted kids and loves sharing resources and ideas with other parents, particularly resources related to executive functioning, intensities and deep emotions.
 Karen’s professional career spans outdoor and experiential education, business consulting, and now she is the owner of a corporate event planning company.
 She has served on several non-profit boards over the last two decades, including Northwest Girls Coalition, Alliance for Black Legacy, and the Association for Talent Development.
 Originally from St. Louis, Missouri, Karen has lived in the Pacific Northwest for nearly 20 years and currently resides in Woodinville.
 She and her husband, Kelly, enjoy sports, travelling, and the outdoors with their school-aged kids, Ella and Shane.